dotnet/sdk/documentation/project-docs/cli-guidelines.md

 * outputs that aren't directly related to the command's primary purpose - for example 'workload manifest update' notices

-There is some contention here because older versions of PowerShell treat any stderr output as an error, but this is not the case in modern PowerShell.
-If you're writing a command that is intended to be used in PowerShell, you should be aware of this and ensure that your command behaves correctly in both old and new versions of PowerShell - consider using Powershells various
+There is some contention here because older versions of PowerShell treat any stderr output as an error, but this is not the case in modern PowerShell (> 7.3) via the [$PSNativeCommandUseErrorActionPreference](https://learn.microsoft.com/powershell/module/microsoft.powershell.core/about/about_preference_variables#psnativecommanduseerroractionpreference) preference setting.
- [output streams][pwsh-output-streams] to encode the semantics of your output.

 ### Advanced terminal output capabilities